Memorable moments at Auto Club

 Robert Laberge | Getty Images.

-2002: California native Jimmie Johnson got his first Cup win in his home state holding off Kurt Busch and Ricky Rudd among others for the victory.
-The win marked the first victory as well for crew chief Chad Knaus.
+2002: California native Jimmie Johnson got his first Cup win in his home state, holding off Kurt Busch and Ricky Rudd among others for the victory.
+The win marked the first Cup Series win as well for crew chief Chad Knaus.

 2004, spring: 2004 marked the first year that NASCAR raced twice at the 2-mile track (until 2011).
 The spring event was filled with drama, especially when the No. 2 of Rusty Wallace and the No. 97 of Kurt Busch got tangled up on the front stretch, resulting in a crash.

 2006, fall: During the thrilling Sony HD 500, Kasey Kahne passes the No. 41 of Reed Sorenson during the final laps to pull away with the win.
-Sorenson, who ran out of gas, finished the day in 21st.
+Sorenson, who ran out of gas with two laps left, finished the day in 21st.
 This would be Kahne's fifth win (out of six) for the season.

 2016: Jimmie Johnson made history when he beat Kevin Harvick to the start/finish line during overtime for his 77th career victory.
 The win broke a tie with Dale Earnhardt on the all-time wins list in NASCAR's premier series.

-2017: Kyle Larson started from the Busch Pole, led 110 laps and won his second career Monster Energy Series race.
-More than just getting the checkered flag, the win was a sign of things to come as Larson logged his best Monster Energy Series season to date in 2017, when he had four wins.
+2017: Kyle Larson started from the Busch Pole, led 110 laps and claimed his second career NASCAR Cup Series win.
+More than just getting the checkered flag, the win was a sign of things to come as Larson logged his best season to date in 2017, when he had four wins.